I did it! I’m a graduate of Rouxbe’s Plant-Based Professional Certification Course!

 Sweet Watermelon Radishes on Toasted Rounds with Vegan Feta and Balsamic Reduction

 I had never seen a watermelon radish until we moved from Boston to the West Coast.
 They are always plentiful here.
 Bright and crisp with a peppery bite, they resemble watermelon only in appearance.
-I either eat them raw or pickle them but, for this canapé, I sprinkled them with sugar to offset some of their pepperiness.
-These rounds are tortilla wraps I cut out with a mold ring, and gave a quick toast to in a lightly oiled cast iron pan.
+I either eat them raw or pickle them.
+For this canapé, I sprinkled them with sugar to offset some of their pepperiness.
+These rounds are tortilla wraps I cut out with a mold ring.
+Before assembling, I gave them a quick toast to in a lightly oiled cast iron pan.

 Vegan Scallop (King Oyster Mushroom) with Amaranth Caviar

 This was a really tiny one-bite canapé, and the flavors in the beet juice really gave it a nice flavor.
-This caviar doesn’t really pop or taste like traditional or other vegan caviar brands—but visually I really like the way it looks.
+This caviar doesn’t really pop or taste like traditional or other vegan caviar brands.
+However, I really like the way it looks!

 Vegan Negimaki